Housing

 See what benefits you may apply for

-You may be able to apply for housing benefit or housing costs through Universal Credit to help pay your rent or discretionary housing payments.
+If your are eligible, you can apply for housing benefit or housing costs through Universal Credit to help pay your rent

 See the Local Housing Allowance rates to work out how much housing benefit you might get.

-You can get benefit advice from our Financial Inclusion team if you need support making a benefit or Universal Credit application.
+You can seek benefit advice from our Financial Inclusion Team if you need support with a benefit or Universal Credit application.

 Join the housing register